SeaFocus - scuba diving reviews, images and information

 The mouth of the Donsol River attracts a large aggregation of these beautiful animals as they migrate here to feed.
 The season is quoted as being from November to May but in reality, sightings are only regular during February and March.

 All is not lost though, as there is some good diving in this area too, although it is very much unexplored.
-Opposite the town of Donsol is Ticao Island – the channel between is subject to currents that are said to attract manta rays.
+Between Donsol and Ticao Island the channel is subject to currents that are said to attract manta rays.
 At the northern tip of Ticao, tiny San Miguel island is surrounded by healthy reefs with some interesting macro life.

 Coleman's shrimp